leopoldmaillard/CapsNet_kmnist/README.md

 According to Hinton's paper, increasing the number of routing iterations seems to increase the network's trend to overfit, that's why we shall not change this hyper-parameter.

 This training process took 13min/epoch to train on CPU, that's why we'll use CRIANN's ( Centre Régional Informatique et d'Applications Numériques de Normandie) computational power for further training.

+### About CRIANN remote training process

+#### Ressources

+CRIANN gave us access to their GPU clusters in order to train our model on CUDA-enabled devices.
+Each node is equipped with up to 4 GPUs, 90gb of RAM and 40 CPU cores.
+Such configuration enabled us to adjust our parameters by launching several longer training phases.

+#### Script submission

+After establishing an SSH connection, we must submit a *job* by executing a SLURM script that specifies, in particular :
+- the environment to load.
+- the ressources to use (number of GPU(s), max training time...).
+- the .py file to execute as well as a checkpoint directory to save the model's weights.

+See ```training_script.sl```.

 ## Results